Is It Stress or Is It Anxiety and Why Should We Care?

-ACUTE STRESS stimulates the Medulla and signals the release of several “stress hormones” which trigger physiological “flight-or-fight” mechanisms. (increased heart rate, blood pressure, and respiration rates, and breakdown of fat and carbohydrates for energy.
+ACUTE STRESS stimulates the Medulla and signals the release of several “stress hormones” which trigger physiological “flight-or-fight” mechanisms. (increased heart rate, blood pressure, and respiration rates, and breakdown of fat and carbohydrates for energy}.
 When the threat has passed, the body and mind return to a state of calm.

 CHRONIC STRESS stimulates the Hypothalamus, signaling the release of the hormone cortisol.
-When this continues, the increased cortisol levels stimulate appetite, promote fat storage, and are associated with emotional changes, including increases in anxiety, apathy, and depression.
+When stress continues, the increased cortisol levels stimulate appetite, promote fat storage, and are associated with emotional changes, including increases in anxiety, apathy, and depression.
 Additionally, Chronic Stress can also lead to the deposit of VISCERAL FAT, the fat that wraps around your abdominal organs deep inside your body.
 It is fat that you cannot see and in fact, you could have visceral fat even with a flat stomach.
 Visceral fat is dangerous because it is related to the release of proteins and hormones that can cause inflammation.
 This inflammation can damage your arteries, enter your liver and negatively affect how your body breaks down sugars and fats.
 When you are under chronic stress, cortisol hormone levels never get a chance to return to normal.